spotify/mobius/README.md

 Mobius is a functional reactive framework for managing state evolution and side-effects, with add-ons for connecting to Android UIs and RxJava Observables.
 It emphasizes separation of concerns, testability, and isolating stateful parts of the code.

-To learn more, see the [wiki](https://github.com/spotify/mobius/wiki) for a user guide.
+To learn more, visit the [website][mkdocs] for a user guide.
 To see Mobius in action, check out the [sample TODO](https://github.com/spotify/mobius-android-sample) app based on the app from [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture).
 You can also watch a [talk from Android @Scale introducing Mobius](https://www.facebook.com/atscaleevents/videos/2025571921049235/).

 ## Status